Dzalapino/clothex/headquarters/warehouse-authenticated-api/readme.txt

 OPTIONAL:
-If you want to set up sample database (e.g. you do not have it or you accidentialy caused it to corrupt)to work with you can use dedicated script with command:
+If you want to set up sample products and vendors databases (e.g. you do not have it or you accidentialy caused it to corrupt)to work with you can use dedicated script with command:

 python -m database_setup